-- 1. All minor misdemeanours when on a continuous or egregious basis.

-- 2. Rough play causing injury

-- 3. Serious fighting

-- 4. Bullying

-- 5. Stealing

-- 6. Lying/dishonesty on an on-going basis

-- 7. Disrespect

-- 8. Unprovoked hitting/aggressive behaviour

-- 9. Inappropriate language directed at somebody

-- 10.Racist remarks

-- 11. Biting

-- 12. Uncontrolled behaviour

-- 13. Writing and passing notes (defamatory/lewd)

-- 14. Deliberately coughing or spitting into a person's face during a pandemic.

-- 15. Undermining discipline in online learning platforms and video conferencing

-- 16. Exposing other students to danger or inappropriate material on online learning platforms or video conferencing

-- 17. Any other behaviour deemed by the staff, Principal and Board of Management to be a serious misdemeanour.
+- 12. Writing and passing notes (defamatory/lewd) - 13.
+Deliberately coughing or spitting into a person's face during a pandemic. - 14.
+Undermining discipline in online learning platforms and video conferencing - 15.
+Exposing other students to danger or inappropriate material on online learning platforms or video conferencing - 16.
+Any other behaviour deemed by the staff, Principal and Board of Management to be a serious misdemeanour.